Reflections on the Spring 2023 Budget

 By Stephen Haddrill, Director General

 The Chancellor’s prediction that the UK will hover around a zero growth rate this year is far from exciting news but it marks a definite shift from the bleak prophesies made by many last year.
-The Chancellor has also secured OBR endorsement of his figures despite a significant number of spending and tax reduction measures, another step forward from the anxieties that swirled around his predecessor’s budget.
-The ship of state seems a lot steadier and there is reason to believe the climate for business finance will strengthen.

 27 Sep 2022